BhagirathHegde/EVA4-S15/README.md

 ![GT]()                                                ![Testing]()

-:end: At the end I just prayed that all goes well and this project turns out to be a huge learning path and helps me cross many more hurdles in life :pray:
+:end: At the end I just prayed that all goes well.
+This project turned out to be a huge learning path.
+It will definetly help me cross many more hurdles in life :pray:

 Thank you so much :blush: